b7alt/drupal/README.md

 # docker-drupal

-Drupal 7.x with SQLite on Nginx, with SSH access for drush
+Drupal 7.x with SQLite on Nginx, with SSH access for drush, Ubuntu 13.04

-## Why

-I'm just getting started with Drupal, so I wanted an easily movable and customizable container for installations.

-Rather than depend on MySQL, this Docker config uses SQLite for the Drupal install.
-It's perfect for small, low-traffic installs and test environments.

 ## Build